ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

-In addition to their usual attributes, the saved particles have an integer attribute ``stepScraped``, which indicates the PIC iteration at which each particle was absorbed at the boundary, and a real attribute ``delta``, which indicates the fraction of time between the time associated to the last step and the exact time when each particle hits the boundary. ``delta`` is a real between 0 and dt.
+In addition to their usual attributes, the saved particles have an integer attribute ``stepScraped``, which indicates the PIC iteration at which each particle was absorbed at the boundary, and a real attribute ``deltaTimeScraped``, which indicates the fraction of time between the time associated to the last step and the exact time when each particle hits the boundary. ``delta`` is a real between 0 and dt.

 ``BoundaryScrapingDiagnostics`` can be used with ``<diag_name>.<species>.random_fraction``, ``<diag_name>.<species>.uniform_stride``, and ``<diag_name>.<species>.plot_filter_function``, which have the same behavior as for ``FullDiagnostics``.
 For ``BoundaryScrapingDiagnostics``, these filters are applied at the time the data is written to file.
 An implication of this is that more particles may initially be accumulated in memory than are ultimately written. ``t`` in ``plot_filter_function`` refers to the time the diagnostic is written rather than the time the particle crossed the boundary.